 How can my ecovillage become a member?

 There are various membership categories to choose from, depending on whether you are an individual, and organisation, or a new or established ecovillage.
 You can read more about the different categories here.
-To become an individual or supportive member, you can fill in this form.
 To become an aspiring or full member, see the instructions here.

 How can I start a national network of ecovillages in my country?